maxant/kafka-data-consistency/mf/README.md

   - security? check jwt on incoming message?
 - publish product limits with rest versus we publish them in the initial draft. they are set inside the component definitions
 - process step validation of consistency: use a coordinated timestamp to ensure all records are consistent. lets call it a consistencyTimestamp
+- Waiting room for retryable errors: topics where consumer delays.
+Works because everything in the topic needs to wait longer than the first one.
+10 sec topic has consumers that wait that long and their consumer config allows that.
+Send to waiting room contains a header so it knows where to send it back to
+- Retryable vs non retryable.
+Unique constraint, validation, illegal argument are non retryable.
+Anything else?

 ## Running tips